Kartik-3004/hyp-oc/README.md

 > extensive experiments on five benchmark datasets: Rose-Youtu, MSU-MFSD, CASIA-MFSD, Idiap Replay-Attack, and OULU-NPU, we
 > demonstrate that our method significantly outperforms the state-of-the-art, achieving better spoof detection performance.* </p>

-# :rocket: News
-- [04/20/2024] 🔥 We release Hyp-OC.

 # Framework
 <p align="center" width="100%">
   <img src='assets/framework.png'>
 </p>
 Overview of the proposed pipeline: Hyp-OC.
 The encoder extracts facial features which are used to estimate the mean of Gaussian distribution utilized to sample pseudo-negative points.
 The real features and pseudo-negative features are then concatenated and passed to FCNN for dimensionality reduction.
-The low-dimension features are mapped to Poincaré Ball using _exponential map_.
+The low-dimension features are mapped to Poincaré Ball using *exponential map*.
 The training objective is to minimize the summation of the proposed loss functions Hyp-PC and Hyp-CE.
 The result is a separating
-_gyroplane_ beneficial for one-class face anti-spoofing.
+*gyroplane* beneficial for one-class face anti-spoofing.

+# :rocket: News
+- [04/20/2024] 🔥 We release Hyp-OC.

 # Installation
 ```bash